arnodelorme/neurofeedbacklab/README.md

 Visual feedback is handled by the free Matlab Psychophysics toolbox (http://psychtoolbox.org/).
 Assuming that 2 screens are connected to the same PC, one screen for the experimenter and one screen for the participant.
 Can also be set up a single screen program that the experimenter and participant share.
 Default visual feedback is simple (for a session is visible see https://youtu.be/7lrMgpV1FSI) but can be tailored to any user need.

-Auditory feedback has not been programmed yet in the Matlab version, but may be implemented by users as needed.

 Feedback through a third party program is implemented through TCP/IP communication.
 An example of client is provided in simple_client.m.
 To use this client, start 2 sessions of Matlab.
-Edit the nfblab_options.m program and set the variablem "runmode" to "slave", then run nfblab_process which will then for a connection from a client.
+Set the nfblab_process  "runmode" parameter to "slave", then run nfblab_process which will then for a connection from a client.
 In the separate session run the simple_client program.
-The program can change all the options for the nfblab_process program including the LSL stream name.
+The program connected through TCP/IP can change all the options for the nfblab_process program including the LSL stream name.

 # Platform

-Tested on Windows, Mac and Ubuntu.
+Tested on Windows, Mac.

 # Publication

 This program was used to collect data on 24 subjects in a double blinded protocol (12 neurofeedback and 12 controls).
 192 sessions were recorded.
-The publication is pending.
-An example of a session is visible here https://youtu.be/7lrMgpV1FSI.
+An session demo is visible here https://youtu.be/7lrMgpV1FSI.
+Please cite

+Brandmeyer T, Delorme A. Closed-Loop Frontal Midlineθ Neurofeedback: A Novel Approach for Training Focused-Attention Meditation.
+Front Hum Neurosci.
+2020 Jun 30;14:246. doi: [10.3389/fnhum.2020.00246](https://www.frontiersin.org/articles/10.3389/fnhum.2020.00246/full
+).
+PMID: 32714171; PMCID: PMC7344173.

 # Install the program